dhmmasson/testDrivenDevelopment/grade/grade-2022.md

-# Current Standing of the teams for the 2022 edition
+# Current Standing of the Teams for the 2022 Edition

 ## Monday March the 14h - 23:55

 Score were computed on the version of your code present on the branch `master` on the 14/03/2022 at around midnight.
 Score per milestone and total are normalized on a 20-point scale for an easier reading.
 However milestone 1 contains 6 features, milestone 2 contains 15 features and milestone 3 contains 8 features.
 Total score is currently a _simple_ average and _does not reflect the final grade_.
 Course success only means that you have already reached the minimum requirement of completing milestone 1 and 2.

 - For the 10 teams with a 🟥Fail in course success, you still have two scheduled work sessions but you should probably work in between.
 - For the 1 team with an 🟧Almost in course success, you are on the right track, continue your effort.
 - For the 5 teams with a 🟩Pass in course success, The final grade will depends on how many more feature you can complete, so the competition is still on.

 Team|Milestone 1|Milestone 2|Milestone 3|Total|Course success
 ----|--|--|--|--------------------------|--------------